 Screen recordings are great for showing that you have a real, functioning product.
 Seeing is believing, and these tutorial videos allow customers to watch, learn, pause, rewind, and follow the steps to accomplish the task at hand.

-ChartMogul used this format to provide a tutorial to explain their Subscription Analytics feature:
+Dropbox used this format to provide a tutorial to explain their desktop integration feature:

 You can add value for your customers by creating a straightforward video that directly answers their questions.
 Your customer support team probably already has a list of frequently asked questions handy, but you can also survey your customers to generate the list of questions for an FAQ video.